Overview and Scrutiny Panel meetings are live streamed on the internet. You can watch the full proceedings live on our

 The Scrutiny Panel also monitors the decisions of the Executive and have the ability to 'call-in' decisions made by the Executive which are still to be implemented.
 This enables the Scrutiny Panel to consider whether the decision made was appropriate and if it should recommend that the Executive or full Council reconsider the decision.
 Scrutiny may also be consulted by the Executive or the Council on forthcoming decisions and the development of policy.

-Members of the public may raise issues and ask questions at meetings of the Overview and Scrutiny Panel in relation to items on the agenda.
-This session will last for up to fifteen minutes at the beginning of each meeting.
+Members of the Public may raise issues and ask questions at meetings of the Overview and Scrutiny Panel in relation to items on the agenda.
+For more information about the procedure, please see Public Questions.

 In this role, Scrutiny Panels can review the Council's policies to assess whether the intended policy outcomes have been achieved and can also assist the Council during the early development of new policies and the formulation of key plans.
 Very often policy review can lead to recommendations to develop new policy.
 This work can be carried out by a Scrutiny Panel or a Panel may assign this task to a smaller number of Members in the form of a Task and Finish Group.
 Carefully choosing which topics to review can help the Council to focus on the issues that matter to local people most and derive real outcomes for them.